 Updating Keyboard Driver Software

-- Right-click the Windows 10 Start menu and select “Device Manager” from the menu.
+- Right-click on Windows Start menu and select “Device Manager” option.

 - Expand the “Keyboards” drives, right-click the driver and click “Update driver”.